Outdoors & Nature

 The outdoor Discovery Pavilion, located near the Visitor’s Center, features working replicas of 19th century water-powered mill technology, which are highlighted through an interpretive, six button sound-post.

-The site also features a shaded picnic area with six picnic tables.
+The site also features a shaded picnic area with eight picnic tables.
 The Education Staff requests prior notice from all scheduled group and school tours for use of the picnic area.